 When a snowboard rider falls, the edge of the snowboard drags on the snow and acts like a brake.
 But that can also cause fractures.

-The fact that beginners find it harder to go faster on a snowboard compared with skiers, may help to explain why skiers are more at risk of high-speed collisions.
+The fact that beginners find it harder to go faster on a snowboard compared to skiers, may help to explain why skiers are more at risk of high-speed collisions.

-On the other hand when snowboarders fall they stay attached to their feet -- no matter how hard of a tumble they take.
-This has the opposite effect; it means snowboarders are more likely to be injured by their board but also more likely to be slowed by the greater friction (and therefore suffer less high-speed collisions with other objects or people).
+On the other hand when snowboarders fall they stay attached to their feet - no matter how hard of a tumble they take.
+This has the opposite effect; it means snowboarders are more likely to be injured by their board but also more likely to be slowed by the greater friction (and therefore suffer fewer high-speed collisions with other objects or people).

 - Wear wrist guards above gloves to take the impact and prevent broken bones.

-- Wear ‘impact shorts’ -- padded but and hip shorts that will absorb impact when you fall back on your bum.
+- Wear 'impact shorts' - padded but hip shorts that will absorb impact when you fall back on your bum.

 - Improve your physical fitness before hitting the slopes. (this applies to skiing as well, but snowboarding tends to be more physically demanding and requires more stamina).